Seaplanes Celebrating and Making History

 About Jim:

-Upon completion of this trip, Jim will become the OLDEST seaplane pilot to fly a seaplane around mainland Australia!
+Jim hoped to become the oldest seaplane pilot to fly a seaplane around mainland Australia.
 Staying on the same theme, he bought his first motorcycle in celebration of his 78th birthday.
 He earned his PPL in 1964 and eventually purchased his Searey amphibian in 2003 which he says is the best thing he ever did, making him poor but happy.
 Flying Around Oz in his seaplane with the clockwise group is a bucket list item.
 In his real life, he's an architect.
 James served the Australian seaplane community for a few years as treasurer of the Seaplane Pilots Association of Australia (SPAA).
 He is a father of 2 and has 4 adult grandchildren who are excited to follow his flight around the continent.
-James’s friend, Tracey, will be joining & supporting the group, flying with him in his hand built Searey VH-EUX.

-UPDATE: Jim experienced communications, electrical, and landing gear problems in the first days of the flight, ultimately requiring total replacement of his main landing gear system and rewiring of the aircraft electronics.
-Tracey left the trip, heading home on April 10 after spending several days in Peterborough where the repairs are being completed.
+UPDATE #1: Jim experienced communications, electrical, and landing gear problems in the first days of the flight, ultimately requiring total replacement of his main landing gear system and rewiring of the aircraft communications system.

 Kevin Moore